james-priest/udacity-nanodegree-mws/docs/course-notes/web-accessibility.md

 For thi div we have a role of button and content, Wombat.
 Normally a div on it's own wouldn't get included in the accessibility tree.
 We would just get the text node inside of it **but since it has a role of button, it will be exposed as a button with a label**, Wombat.

 And finally, the span needs a pretty close look.
-It has a role of checkbox. aria-checked state is false. aria-labeledby pointing to label.
+It has a role of checkbox. aria-checked state is false. aria-labelledby pointing to label.
 And aria-label of, Not checked.

 So it will be exposed in accessibility tree because it has a role but the label will be one of, Not checked, and, Wallaby.
 We heard in the previous lesson that **aria-labelledby overrides all other types of labels**.